 30-yard construction roll-off

-The 30-yard container handles bulky drywall and lumber in whole-house remodels, additions, and new-build framing.
+The 30-yard container handles whole-house remodels, additions, new-build framing, bulky drywall, and piles of lumber.

 Matte-black 40-yard roll-off construction dumpster being lowered from a white-cab hooklift delivery truck onto the compacted-dirt jobsite at a commercial build site in Saint Cloud